 Some birth defects are congenital, meaning they occurred while the fetus was developing as a result of that child’s genes.
 While this is not directly considered medical malpractice, if your doctor failed to diagnosis or provide treatment options, this would be considered malpractice.

 The only way to truly discover if the birth injury was caused by a mistake on the doctor or medical staff’s part is to gather all the evidence to prove it.
 An experienced birth injury attorney can help you gather the documents, medical records, and witness testimony to build a strong case that wins the compensation you need.

-How Oshman & Mirisola Can Help Your Birth Injury Case
+How The Oshman Firm Can Help Your Birth Injury Case

-When you contact Oshman & Mirisola, we will listen to your experience and provide valuable feedback on whether or not you have a case.
+When you contact The Oshman Firm, we will listen to your experience and provide valuable feedback on whether or not you have a case.

 To help us better decipher this, be sure to gather all the medical documents you can beforehand.

 Once we understand the details, your case moves into the pre-litigation process.
 During this phase, we gather all the necessary documentation and testimony to present the strongest case possible.
 We will review every detail of your case and keep you informed of our findings.
 After this, we can propose a settlement amount to the defense.
 In the event that a settlement amount cannot be agreed to, the process moves onto the litigation phase.

 Litigation is often the longest part of the lawsuit process.
 A formal complaint must be filed with the defendant and their legal team.
 This is also known as the discovery stage, in which the defense has the right to review any and all evidence being presented for your case.
 Most defendants choose to settle before the case goes to trial.
 However, in the event that a settlement still cannot be reached, a trial date will be set.
 The defense will have the opportunity to agree to the settlement until the very last week of trial.

 This process can last several months, or even years, but we will be there to support you every step of the way.

 Past Birth Injury Cases and Settlements